Scille/parsec-cloud/docs/hosting/deployment/s3-deploy.rst

 - `Amazon S3 <https://aws.amazon.com/s3/>`_ or any S3-compatible storage such as `Outscale's OOS <https://docs.outscale.com/en/userguide/OUTSCALE-Object-Storage-OOS.html>`_ (most storage providers offer S3-compatible APIs)
 - A RAID configuration combining multiple storages

-However, the most common deployment uses S3-compatible storage.
+The most common deployment approach is to use an S3-compatible storage.

 This guide provides instructions for setting up an S3-compatible bucket for use with Parsec.